1997- 2006 Augie Garrido

 A special moment, a coaching decision, and a young player with a special spirit all make college football history.
 Chance Wheeless, who suffered a shoulder injury the day before, was scheduled as the leadoff hitter in the bottom of the 9th against Baylor, with the score tied 1-1.
 The Baylor team dominated the Horns during the regular season, and Chance was hurt, so Augie decided to send in a pinch hitter.
 Chance objected and convinced Augie that he knew the Baylor pitcher’s tendency better than anyone, and he could handle the shoulder pain.
 There was a collective moan from the fans and announcers when Wheeless stepped into the batter’s box.
 No one could believe that Augie decided to allow the injured Wheeless to lead off, but with the count at 1-1, please view the following video to see what happened.

 David Moroul was the 6th player from the Longhorns to win the College World Series Most Outstanding Player.
 The others are Tom Hamilton, Mickey Reichenbach, Calvin Schiraldi, Huston Street and J.L.
 Smith.
-Augie calls David a superhero because he was the weakest link on offense and the strongest link on defense who put on his superman cape for the CWS to bat .500, including 2 home runs, scoring 8 runs, committing no fielding errors.
+Augie calls David a superhero because he was the weakest link on offense and the strongest link on defense He put on his Superman cape for the CWS to bat .500, including 2 home runs, scoring 8 runs, and committing no fielding errors.

 Drew Stubbs was an Academic All American in 2005 and 2006 and a GOLDEN SPIKES AWARD FINALISTS in 2006.
 CF: Drew Stubbs (2004-2006)